 4) Bedside storage organizer for books, remotes and magazines

-It’s easy for that tiny motorhome bedroom to look cluttered, especially if you like to read.
-This bedside storage organizer has handy pockets for books, magazines, smartphones, remotes, and even a water bottle.
+However, this bedside storage organizer will help.
+It features pockets for books, magazines, smartphones, remotes, and even a water bottle.

-5) Over-the-cabinet wastebaskets make more space in your RV
+5) Over-the-cabinet storage baskets make more space in your RV

-Instead of a wastebasket taking up precious RV floor space, this over-the-cabinet wastebasket hooks into the backside of any cabinet.
-Put one of these in every part of your RV to keep trash neatly tucked away.
+Put one of these over-the-cabinet storage baskets in every part of your RV to keep items or trash neatly tucked away.